-- 1. The internal surface of the Peritoneum, smooth, shining, and colourless, covering the parieties of the abdomen, and the surface of all the viscera. - 2.
-In the triangular portion of integument folded down over the pubes, three ligamentous cords project through the peritoneum, two running laterally, and the other in the middle, towards the navel.
-These are the remains of the two umbilical arteries and the urachus. - 3.
-The epigastric artery, accompanied by two veins, may be seen through the peritoneum, ascending obliquely upwards and inwards from under Poupart's ligament. - 4.
-The upper edge of the liver is seen extending from the right hypochondriac region, across the epigastric, into the left hypochondriac region; in it a fissure is seen, into which enters, inclosed in a duplicature of peritoneum, the ligamentum teres, which was, in the fœtus, the umbilical vein.
-The fundus of the gall-bladder if distended, is sometimes seen projecting from under the edge of the liver.
+1. The internal surface of the PERITONEUM, smooth, shining, and colourless, covering the parietes of the abdomen, and the surface of all the viscera.

+2. In the triangular portion of integument folded down over the pubes, three ligamentous cords project through the peritoneum, two running laterally, and the other in the middle, towards the navel.
+These are the remains of the two umbilical arteries and the urachus.

+3. The epigastric artery, accompanied by two veins, may be seen through the peritoneum, ascending obliquely upwards and inwards from under Poupart's ligament.

+4. The upper edge of the liver is seen extending from the right hypochondriac region, across the epigastric, into the left hypochondriac region; in it a fissure is seen, into which enters, inclosed in a duplicature of peritoneum, the ligamentum teres, which was, in the fœtus, the umbilical vein.
+The fundus of the 5.
+The STOMACH will be found lying in the left hypochondriac region, and upper part of the epigastric; but, if distended, it protrudes into the umbilical region.

-- 5. The STOMACH will be found lying in the left hypochondriac region, and upper part of the epigastric; but, if distended, it protrudes into the umbilical region. - 6.
-The GREAT OMENTUM proceeds from the great curvature of the stomach, and stretches down like a flap over the intestines. - 7.
-The Great Transverse Arch of the Co-Lon will be seen projecting through the omentum; it mounts up from the os ilium of the right side, crosses the belly under the edge of the liver, and under the greater curvature of the stomach, and descending again upon the left side, sinks under the small intestines, and rests upon the wing of the left or ilium. - 8.
-The SMALL INTESTINES lie convoluted in the lower part of the belly, surrounded by the arch of the colon.
+6. The GREAT OMENTUM proceeds from the great curvature of the stomach, and stretches down like a flap over the intestines.

+7. The GREAT TRANSVERSE ARCH OF THE Co-LON will be seen projecting through the omentum; it mounts up from the os ilium of the right side, crosses the belly under the edge of the liver, and under the greater curvature of the stomach, and descending again upon the left side, sinks under the small intestines, and rests upon the wing of the left or ilium.

+8. The SMALL INTESTINES lie convoluted in the lower part of the belly, surrounded by the arch of the colon.